WalletScrutiny/WalletScrutinyCom/_android/com.cointopay.app.md

 We were not able to register because of an error that we posted on a [screenshot on Twitter](https://twitter.com/BitcoinWalletz/status/1459088647949410306)

 We signed in via the web app.
-There was no mention of the private keys, seeds, or mnemonics.
+There was no mention of the private keys, seeds, or mnemonic.
 We could not find options pertaining to those.

 ## Verdict